My Teacher, My Obsession

 My Teacher, My Obsession (also known as Dad Crush) is a 2018 American thriller drama film directed by Damian Romay, written by Patrick Robert Young and starring Rusty Joiner, Lucy Loken and Laura Bilgeri.
-The plot revolves around Riley (Laura Bilgeri) who has transferred to a new high school where her father is working as an English teacher.
-Riley initially has a hard time finding new friends, but eventually meets Kyla (Lucy Loken) and they become close friends.
+The plot revolves around Riley (Bilgeri), who has transferred to a new high school where her father Chris (Joiner) is working as an English teacher.
+Riley initially has a hard time finding new friends, but eventually meets Kyla (Loken) and they become close friends.
 It turns out, though, that Kyla is obsessed with Riley's father.